 Electrostatic spraying of disinfectants and sanitizers is new to the cleaning industry, but it is not new technology.
 Electrostatics have been used quite successfully in spraying of paints and coatings.
 It is highly useful for coating complex shapes with a highly uniform film with little or no overspray.
 Farmers have used electrostatic sprayers to apply pesticides to crops because of the ability to cover the top and bottom of foliage to insure complete crop protection.
 Electrostatic technology insures hidden or shadowed surfaces get covered with highly uniform film.
 Often times, up to 1/3 less solution is used to cover equal areas because waste is minimized.

-The E-Spray Gun represents one device that uses electrostatic technology for the use of spraying disinfectants, sanitizers, and even odor counteractants.
-This particular device is powered by a re-chargeable lithium ion battery.
-A cartridge holds 1 quart of diluted ready to use disinfectant or sanitizer.
-One person can cover about 7,200 sq. ft per hour.
-The ease of use and portability make this device a very effective way to cover a lot of ground quickly.
+The E-Spray Hand Held and Backpack electrostatic sprayers represent equipment that use electrostatic technology for the use of spraying disinfectants, sanitizers, and even odor counteractants.
+These devices are powered by a re-chargeable lithium ion battery.
+The hand held unit cartridge holds 1 quart of diluted ready to use disinfectant or sanitizer.
+For larger areas the Backpack units holds 9 quarts.
+The ease of use and portability make this device a very effective way to cover a lot of surface area quickly.

-Multi-Clean offers the E-Spray Gun for use with Multi-Clean EPA registered disinfectants and sanitizers.
+Multi-Clean offers the E-Spray Hand Held and Backpack units for use with Multi-Clean EPA registered disinfectants and sanitizers.
 We have validated that the Multi-Clean branded products active ingredients are not affected by the device.
-To insure OSHA compliance with secondary container labeling, each E-Spray Gun from Multi-Clean comes with a set of secondary container labels for the validated products.
+To insure OSHA compliance with secondary container labeling, each E-Spray unit from Multi-Clean comes with a set of secondary container labels for the validated products.

-White Paper: Validating disinfectant activity with the E-Spray Gun and Multi-Clean Disinfectants/sanitizers.
+White Paper: Validating disinfectant activity with the E-Spray Equipment and Multi-Clean Disinfectants/sanitizers.